JuliaAttic/QuDirac.jl/docs/state_math.md

 true
 ```

 For efficiency's sake, Bras are *views* onto their Kets, not copies.
-Thus, mutating a Bra in any way will result in the mutation of the underlying Ket:
+Thus, mutating a Bra will result in the mutation of the underlying Ket:

 ```
 julia> k = 2.3*ket(1) + 4.5*ket(2)